datopian/playbook/ops/README.md

 ### Before Onboarding

 *Note these steps do not always need to be done in the order list.
-E.g. sometimes getting a formal contract completed may take some time and their email can be set up and and onboarding can start prior to the contract being signed*.
+Unless otherwise agreed, we should never onboard someone before they have a signed contract.
+The minimum constraint on the procedure needs to be a signed contract before any other onboarding*.

+1. **Create a folder for the person on the HR drive (People/[Contracts and staff files](https://drive.google.com/drive/u/0/folders/1MbeZVuRM-A1Cu01bfm_aRDvsusJAxglF)) and draft a contract:**

+* Template contracts are stored [here](https://drive.google.com/drive/u/0/folders/1VoHxI-6vdv2skCsRA5uRLu8S7X0-ikvD).
+* Highlight everything that needs to be filled out by the onboardee
-1. **Contract:** Ensure they have a contract set up (and signed) - Template contracts are stored in the HR/Contracts folder.
-After the onboardee has filled in the highlighted fields and has gotten all of theyre questions answered, then we proceed to send them the contract via Docusign so they may sign it electronically.
+* After the onboardee has filled in the highlighted fields and has gotten all of theyre questions answered, then we proceed to send them the contract via Docusign so they may sign it electronically.
+* Create a trello card (copy content from previous onboarding cards)

+*Unless otherwise agreed, we should never onboard someone before they have a signed contract.
+The minimum constraint on the procedure needs to be a signed contract before any other onboarding.*

 2. **Message  when sharing the contract should be:**